Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 - Share data with another lumi project.
 - Restrict object access to specific IP:s
-- Allow external modification to just specific objects.
+- Allow external modification to only specific objects.

 Projects in LUMI-O are single user tenants/accounts where the tenant/account names and project names are both the numerical id for the project,